skeeler/azure-templates/wad-sql-iis-dsc/readme.md

 The template demonstrates template features, including:
 * Using parameter files to define alternate configurations
 * Resource replication using copy loops
-* DSC extension
+* DSC extensions for creating and joining the domain
-* Domain join extension